roman-milk/roman-milk.github.io/shattered-secret.md

+===

- ****** Shattered Secret ****** bygeronimo_appleby© "Fuck," Francesca groaned.
+"Fuck," Francesca groaned.
 "Do it, Mr Bryant, fill my nasty cunt with cum."
 Her climax ripped through her body with an intensity that astounded her.
 Francesca rolled in the chaos of her bed covers, the fingers of one hand stuffed into her opening while the other hand swirled around her excited clitty.

  Her orgasm was so intense that she decided to attempt to live out the fantasy in real-life.
 The idea thrilled and appalled her simultaneously.
 The excitement of what could happen caused the syrup to slide from her body, but the possibility for it to go wrong was huge, as was the potential fall-out, but she had to try.
 Despite the potential pitfalls she had to live it, the frustration of her unreleased desires was mounting, and soon it would be unbearable.
 Very soon the need to seduce Mr Bryant grew to occupy most of her waking thoughts and she made her plan.